draeger-lab/SBOannotator/src/llm/README.md

-# 📘 EC Comment Vectorization - README
+# 📘 EC & SBO Comment Vectorization - README

 ## 🧩 Overview

-This project provides a script `ec_vector.py` that vectorizes enzyme comment data using a pre-trained sentence embedding model from the [Sentence-Transformers](https://www.sbert.net/) library.
+This project provides scripts for vectorizing enzyme and sbo comment data using a pre-trained sentence embedding model from the [Sentence-Transformers](https://www.sbert.net/) library.

+- **`ec_vector.py`**: Vectorizes EC (Enzyme Commission) comment data
+- **`sbo_vector.py`**: Vectorizes SBO (Systems Biology Ontology) comment data

-The input is a CSV file containing EC numbers and their functional comments.
-The script filters and processes records that have non-empty comments, converts them into dense vector representations, and saves the results in multiple formats for further analysis, visualization, or machine learning tasks.
+Both scripts filter and process records that have non-empty comments, convert them into dense vector representations, and save the results in multiple formats for further analysis, visualization, or machine learning tasks.

 ---

+## 📊 Data Sources

+### EC Data
+- **Source**: Downloaded from [ExploreEnz](https://www.enzyme-database.org/) database
+- **Processing**: Filtered in MySQL to include only EC entries with non-empty comments
+- **Input File**: `entry_with_comments_202507250622.csv`

+### SBO Data
+- **Source**: Fetched from local sbo json file：SBO_OBO_20230516_110919.json
+- **Processing Scripts**:
+  - `sbo_insert.py`: extracts SBO ontology terms from a JSON file, performs a depth-first search traversal starting from a root node, and generates SQL insert statements for database storage while verifying the results against ground truth data.
+  - `insert_sbo.json.sql`: SQL file containing INSERT statements for SBO terms with comments
+- **Input File**: `sbo_terms_202507292305.csv`

+---

-## 📂 Input
+## 📂 Input Format

+### EC Data Input
-The input CSV file must contain at least the following columns:
+The EC input CSV file must contain the following columns:
 - `ec_num`: Enzyme Commission number (e.g., `"1.1.1.1"`)
 - `comments`: Descriptive comment text associated with the EC number

-📌 The dataset used in this script is **`entry_with_comments`**, which has already been filtered to include **only rows where `comments` is not null or empty**.
+### SBO Data Input
+The SBO input CSV file contain the following columns:
+- `id`: SBO identifier (e.g., `"SBO:0000176"`)
+- `name`: SBO term name
+- `comment`: Descriptive comment text associated with the SBO term
+- `is_leaf`: Boolean indicating if the term is a leaf node

 ---

-## ⚙️ What the script does (`ec_vector.py`)
+## ⚙️ What the scripts do

+### `ec_vector.py`
-1. Loads the input CSV using `pandas`.
+1. Loads the EC CSV using `pandas`.
 2. Uses `SentenceTransformer('all-MiniLM-L6-v2')` to vectorize the `comments` column.
 3. Constructs a result dictionary and a browsable DataFrame with embedding vectors.
 4. Saves the outputs to multiple files: